godotengine/godot-docs/tutorials/3d/lighting.rst

 to every single pixel of the rendered scene, except to objects that used baked light.

-Baked Light
+Baked light
 -----------

-Baked Light stands for pre-computed ambient light.
+Baked light stands for pre-computed ambient light.
 It can serve multiple purposes, such as baking light emissors that are not going to be used in real-time, and baking light bounces from real-time lights to add more realism to a scene (see Baked Light]] tutorial for more information).